spicetify/docs/docs/faq.md

 After any Spotify update, always run `spicetify backup apply`.
 Optionally, make Spotify shortcut to run `spicetify auto` (instead of direct path to spotify executable), so that Spicetify can backup and apply, when it needs to, then launch Spotify automatically.

-## I downgraded spotify and cant play some songs
+## I cant play some songs after downgrading spotify
 Delete all files in `%LOCALAPPDATA%\Spotify` and open spotify again

 ## Sometimes **Popup Lyrics** and/or **Lyrics Plus** seem to not work